scrabbletank/farhome-rules/rulesdoc.md

 Curse a creature you can see with sudden mortality.
 Make a spellcasting roll against the creatures willpower save.
 On success, if their health drops to 7 wounds or below they instantly die, increasing the threshold by 1 for every critical.

-You may target an additional creature for every level above 8th.
+You may target an additional creature for every level cast above 8th.

 ___